couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 Most SDKs use Transcoders and Serializers when reading or writing data to and from Couchbase using the various Services (Search, KV, Views, etc).

-Transcoders handle the encoding and decoding of the documents when stored and retrieved from Couchbase Server using the Common Flags Specification.
+Transcoders handle the encoding and decoding of the documents when stored and retrieved from Couchbase Server using the [Common Flags Specification][SDK-RFC#20].
 This is done so that documents can be written in one language’s SDK and read universally in another and vice versa.
 The RFC defines the format types of JSON, non-JSON string, and raw binary.
 Transcoders also delegate the reading or writing of the data using serializers or native conversions from bytes to concrete types and vice versa.

 Serializers are used by Transcoders to handle converting the actual JSON bytes to and from native language objects (native data structures that mirror the JSON documents elements).
 These native objects are frequently very specific to a platform.

 ## Technical Details

-The class diagram below shows the two major interfaces ITranscoder and IJsonSerializer.
+The class diagram below shows the two major interfaces `ITranscoder` and `IJsonSerializer`.
 In addition to these interfaces, specific core libraries for converting to & from bytes and primitive types may be used within an implementation.

 ![figure 1: general design](https://github.com/couchbaselabs/sdk-rfcs/blob/master/rfc/figures/rfc55-uml1.png)